dpersing/netlify-site/posts/survey2022part1.md

 ## Job roles, organizations, and scope

-I asked participants to respond to questions about employment, roles, compensation, and organizations were all asked in relation to their most recent work experience.
+I asked participants to respond to questions about employment, roles, compensation, and organizations.
+All questions were asked in relation to their most recent work experience.

 ### Did you (like many people) quit a job in 2020, 2021, or 2022?